These classes focus on experiential learning in and around the London area. Our classes are fully accredited and worth 3 U.S. / 6 ECTS credits each.

 Kingston Business School has a USA accreditation with AACSB (The Association to advance Collegiate Schools of Business).

 The course will include lecture led tours to:

-Download the syllabus for London Global City of Enterprise (PDF) – coming soon.
+Download the syllabus for London Global City of Enterprise (Word doc).

 This class will celebrate not only the popular and internationally successful creations of J K Rowling but also place the Harry Potter stories in a lineage of heroic British fiction – from Sherlock Holmes to James Bond, Frodo Baggins to Doctor Who.
 We will study a range of these stories and also read them in terms of politics and gender.
 In doing so, we will seek to understand how these narratives can provide us with an alternative cultural history.

-Field trips will include expeditions to the Harry Potter Studios, the Doctor Who experience, the Covent Garden James Bond exhibition and the Harry Potter walking tour.
+Field trips will include expeditions to the Harry Potter Studios, the Covent Garden James Bond exhibition and the Harry Potter walking tour.

-Download the syllabus for Muggle Madness: Harry Potter and other popular British icons (PDF).
+Download the syllabus for Muggle Madness: Harry Potter and other popular British icons (Word doc).

 Kingston University reserves the right to cancel a class due to insufficient student enrolments.